galaxyproject/bioblend/docs/index.rst

 automatically when BioBlend itself is installed, regardless whether it is installed via `PyPi`_ or by running ``python setup.py install`` command.
-The current list of required libraries is always available from `setup.py`_ in the source code repository and it is also replicated here: ``requests>=1.1.0, poster, simplejson, boto, nose, mock, pyyaml``.
+The current list of required libraries is always available from `setup.py`_ in the source code repository and it is also replicated here: ``requests>=1.1.0, poster, boto, pyyaml``.

+If you will also run tests locally, the following libraries are also required: ``nose, mock``.
+To install those, run

+    $ python setup.py test

 Usage
 =====